 Xavier joined Watsi on May 18th, 2015.
-Six years ago, Xavier joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Xavier's most recent donation traveled 7,200 miles to support Ray, a 2-year-old refugee from Thailand, to fund a hernia repair surgery so he can grow up pain free.
+Seven years ago, Xavier joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Xavier's most recent donation traveled 8,100 miles to support Tessy, a 4-year-old girl from Kenya, to fund leg surgery so she can walk again.

 Xavier has funded healthcare for 82 patients in 13 countries.